PEDAGOGY AND AUTO-PEDAGOGY

 Pedagogy is not just the science of teaching others.
 It’s also about how we can teach ourselves.
 Teachers can help us greatly, slightly, or not at all.
 They can even do damage, but ultimately we are all autonomous, self-taught (but much-helped) musicians.

-And a lot of lessons can be had for free.
+And a lot of lessons can nowadays be had for free.
 We no longer need to travel to see the world’s finest cellists play: just switching on the computer is enough.
-And not only can we watch them play or teach at the flick of a switch (or the click of a mouse).
 We also now have the best seat in the house, they will repeat anything we want over and over for us (even in slow motion), and we can even play along with them, over and over.
-What’s more, just like a GPS (SatNav), these great artists will never get tired or annoyed with us no matter how slow we are to “get it”.
+Not only can we watch them play, but we can also see them teach (see Johannes Möser, Alban Gerhardt, Pablo Ferrandez, David Finkel) at the flick of a switch or the click of a mouse and, just like a GPS (SatNav), these great artists will never get tired or annoyed with us no matter how slow we are to “get it”.
 Wow!

 TECHNIQUE OR MUSICALITY?